dlwiii/dlwiii/README.md

 - Why yes, I am a [rocket scientist](https://thesis.caltech.edu/4192/)

 2026-08-27 All-out on claude code!
 Multiple Linux servers running multiple agents managed by a "mayor" and an "advisor".
-All accesses via ssh, tailscale and tmux.
+All accessed via ssh, tailscale and tmux.
+And my phone.
 One big happy swarm of chaos.
 On teams plan at $125 a month, still very much worthwhile.
 Constantly training the AIs for new tasks, testing otehr models as well.

 2025-12-31 Dec.
 The jury is back and Claude Code is the clear winner!
 It's doing things like creating and improving an entire internal admin site, helping me with real coding work and client management, even with astrophotography image processing!
 Happy to pay $100 a month.
 It's not perfect, but not an absolute idiot like the others I've tried.